 Job prospects Medical Laboratory Technical Assistant in Ontario

-Job opportunities for Medical laboratory technicians and pathologists' assistants (NOC 3212) are fair in Ontario over the next 3 years.
+Job opportunities for Medical laboratory technicians and pathologists' assistants (NOC 3212) are good in Ontario over the next 3 years.
 These job prospects are also applicable to people working as a medical laboratory technical assistant.

 Job opportunities in Ontario